FIELDTURB

 Abstract

-Turbulence is a ubiquitous phenomenon appearing in very different systems over an extremely wide range of scales, from microns to kilometers.
+Turbulence is a ubiquitous phenomenon appearing in very different systems over an extremely wide range of scales, from microns to kilometres.
 In this sense turbulence is not a single problem, but rather a huge field of interdisciplinary research with applications to different disciplines.
-For example state of the art simulations of turbulent flows under rotation (see Fig. 1), are not only applicable to real-life situations such as weather systems but also provide insight into the theoretical model itself.
+For example, state of the art simulations of turbulent puffs (see Fig. 1) are applicable to real-life situations and understanding their dynamics is crucial in a variety of situations ranging from industrial processes to pure and applied science.

 The FieldTurb initiative is focused on the problem of "Particles and Fields" transported by, and interacting with, complex and turbulent flows.
 The aim of the project is to gain a better understanding of fundamental questions involving general problems of classical field theories of out-of-equilibrium systems at macro-, micro- and nano-scales, as well as of many applied problems involving, e.g. energy production and transfer, interface functionalization and autonomous navigation.

-The behaviour of particles in complex flows becomes particularly intriguing when particles are active probes, in the sense that they optimise trajectories with respect to some prefixed strategy, or simply because they are self-propelled objects (bacteria, biological filaments, artificial swimmers).
+The behaviour of particles in complex flows becomes particularly intriguing when particles are active probes, in the sense that they optimise trajectories with respect to some prefixed strategy (see Fig. 2 for an example of active particle trying to catch or stay close to a moving target, like another particle transported by the flow), or simply because they are self-propelled objects (bacteria, biological filaments, artificial swimmers).
 Both classes of systems pose important challenges from the fundamental point of view of out-of-equilibrium statistical mechanics and open the doors to new generations of devices.

+Also fluid solvers, such as Lattice Boltzmann methods, can be adapted to study relativistic fluids so to offer new insights in apparently distant fields as Plasma Wakefield Acceleration (PWFA).
 All these problems are tackled by combining traditional tools of theoretical physics with emerging tools at the interface between material science and biology, particularly for active matter applications where new physical concepts arise (e.g. jamming, topological defects).
 The theoretical approach is complemented by numerical simulations and data analysis, featuring innovative techniques of Machine Learning (ML).
+In particular, we have been recently using generative methods to fill gapped fluid fields or to generate/expand databases of both Eulerian or Lagrangian data, and used Reinforcement Learning techniques to engineer active particles so to allows them to optimally achieve some tasks.

 News